CS-Uninorte/.github/profile/README.md

 - **Algorithmic Trading Workshop** 📈🤖
   Led by **Carolina Salcedo**, discover how automated algorithms can transform financial decision-making through data analysis, technical strategies, and real-world case studies.

+## Repository Hub for All Activities 📁🔧

+This organization is the home for all the repositories containing our workshop materials, code samples, and projects.
+Here, you can explore, contribute, and learn from our collective work in technology and communications.

 ## Join Our Community 🤝✨